 I decided to start with the mysterious ‘Family Tree’ from the USA.
 It was so exciting to be able to put in full names, birth dates and areas to search.
 I was grateful to the previous Missionaries that advised us to label and date all information as we received it.
 A really great tip!

 In June at Fort Leavenworth, Kansas Thomas and Louisa were married.
-During that journey, with her brother Albert and her sister Martha, Louisa died of cholera, and was buried en route to Salt Lake City on the plains, in an unmarked grave, a bride of three weeks.
-Thomas continued on with the family, and arrived in Salt Lake City September 1854.
+During that journey, with her brother Albert and her sister Martha, Louisa died of cholera and was buried en route to Salt Lake City on the plains, in an unmarked grave, a bride of three weeks.
+Thomas continued on with the family and arrived in Salt Lake City in September 1854.

 A Few Surprises

 In October 1854, Thomas married Louisa’s sister, Martha.
 Five children were born to Thomas and Martha.
 In 1857 Thomas married Carolyn and had 9 children with her.
 In 1864 Thomas married Ruth and they had 14 children together.
 The women and children, according to Censuses of the time, lived together in separate houses and were called ‘Housekeepers” Thomas lived with Martha and their children.

 Altogether Thomas had 28 children and yes, my Great Grand Uncle had ‘plural marriages’!
 At that time, it was a tenet of the Church.
 Martha died in 1887 and a year after her death Thomas was sentenced to the Utah penitentiary for 11 months for ‘Unlawful cohabitation.
 He was sentenced a second time a year later, and served from April to August 1890.